Gongxianosaurus: Discovery

-Gongxianosaurus fossils were found near the village of Shibei (Sichuan province) in purple mudstones pertaining to the Ziliujing Formation (Dongyueshan Member).
-These rocks are considered to be Toarcian in age (182.7 to 174.1 mya).
-Thus, Gongxianosaurus is geologically younger than the "prosauropod" Lufengosaurus but older than the basal sauropod Shunosaurus.
+Gongxianosaurus fossils were found near the village of Shibei (Sichuan province) in purple mudstones pertaining to the Ziliujing Formation (Dongyuemiao Member).
+These rocks were considered to be Toarcian in age (182.7 to 174.1 mya), but then the Sinemurian-Pliensbachian boundary event (192.9 Ma) was recorded on the top, while lower parts of this member are of Earliest Sinemurian age (around 199 Ma).
+Thus, Gongxianosaurus, unlike it was previously thought, is geologically coeval with the "prosauropod" Lufengosaurus but older than the basal sauropod Shunosaurus.

 The fossils were found in May 1997 during a geological exploration.
 Excavation started in the same month and led to the recovery of a wealth of fossils in an area of approximately 200 square meters.
 While most fossils pertain to a new sauropod genus, remains of theropods have also been found.
 The sauropod material includes four fragmentary to complete individuals similar in size, together encompassing most of the skeleton, though hand and skull bones were not found except a premaxilla and teeth.
 In 1998, the sauropod material was briefly described as a new genus and species, Gongxianosaurus shibeiensis, in a preliminary note by palaeontologists led by He Xinlu.
 A more detailed description was announced, noting that excavation was still in progress while the paper was published.
 In 2000, a second short description was published by Luo Yaonan and Wang Changsheng, also presenting Gongxianosaurus as a new sauropod and without mentioning the first description that was published two years before.
 Also, much of the information published by Luo and Wang was already published by He and colleagues.

 Luo and Wang suggest that several bones may not pertain to the type species Gongxianosaurus shibeiensis but to a second species of Gongxianosaurus.
 Those remains were informally placed within the separate genus and species "Yibinosaurus zhoui" in 2001 and 2003 respectively by Ouyang Hui.

+The holotype of Gongxianosaurus was kept in situ and a protective exhibition hall was built over it.
+The exhibition hall subsequently collapsed, and the specimen was most likely destroyed.